mikgroup/Venous-Perfusion-Source-Mapping/README.md

 ```
 After downloading the dataset, you must unzip the file.
 Ensure that the extracted ``dataset`` folder is placed in the **same location** as the Jupyter notebook.
 Additionally, download the ``libs.py`` file from GitHub, which contains essential functions, and place it in the **same location** as the Jupyter notebook.

-**Run Notebook:** Finally, you can download the notebook ``Reproduce Figures.ipynb`` and run all cells.
+**Run Notebook:** Finally, you can open the notebook ``Reproduce Figures.ipynb`` and run all cells.
 This notebook reproduces the figures and processing from the manuscript.